Rebel (2021 TV series): Filming

 The series began filming on December 2, 2020, in Los Angeles, California.

 Release

 The series premiered on April 8, 2021, on ABC.
 Rebel aired in Canada on CTV, simulcast with ABC in the United States.
 Internationally, the series premiered on Disney+ under the dedicated streaming hub Star as an original series, on May 28, 2021.
 In Latin America, the series premieres as a Star+ original.
+Rebel was later removed from Disney+ and all other Disney owned streaming services in October 2022 due to cost cutting measures.

 Reception

 Critical response

 On Rotten Tomatoes, the series holds an approval rating of 38% based on 8 critic reviews, with an average rating of 6/10.
 Metacritic gave the series a weighted average score of 57 out of 100 based on 7 critic reviews, indicating "mixed or average reviews".